Glenda Farrell: Legacy

 Comic book writer Jerry Siegel credits Farrell's portrayal of Torchy Blane as the inspiration for the fictional Daily Planet reporter and Superman's love interest, Lois Lane.
 Siegel also named June Farrell, one of the characters in his Funnyman comic book series, after Farrell.

 On February 8, 1960, Farrell received a star on the Hollywood Walk of Fame for her contribution to motion pictures at 6524 Hollywood Boulevard.

-Writer and director Garson Kanin said in the 1971 New York Times article: "There are players who create characters; some of the great ones, a single character.
+Writer and director Garson Kanin said in a 1971 New York Times article: "There are players who create characters; some of the great ones, a single character.
 More rare are those who, like Glenda, created a type.
 She invented and developed that made‐tough, uncompromising, knowing, wisecracking, undefeatable blonde.
 Whether she was the Girl Friend of the star, a cynical secretary, a salesgirl, a worldweary wife, a madam, homesteader, or schoolteacher she was always, relentlessly The Type.
 She was widely imitated, and lived long enough to see her imitators imitated."

 In 1977, Farrell's husband, Dr. Henry Ross, donated 38 acres of land to the Putnam County Land Trust, establishing the Glenda Farrell–Henry Ross Preserve.